Horse Problems Database - Front End - Lameness

 Signs that your horse is lame can be obvious—such as your horse limping, dragging a leg, head bobbing, or barely able to walk.
 Obvious signs such as these should be treated by your veterinarian immediately.

 However, subtle signs of lameness such as short striding, intermittent lameness, or perhaps lame only in one direction can be very frustrating to deal with.
-Here's the mental shortcuts I use every day:

-If you're not sure, the best way to figure it out is to answer this question:
+The best way to figure it out is to answer this question:

 In which gait is the lameness more obvious?